-Today’s Gospel account contains one of the most memorable and at the same time quite disturbing verbal duels recorded in the four Gospels… and one of the most important.
-We need to draw some golden nuggets out of this significant passage.
+Today’s Gospel account contains one of the most memorable verbal duels recorded in the four Gospels, and one of the most important.
+We need to draw some golden nuggets out of this wonderful passage.

-First of all, it is important to note that Jesus is speaking here to a woman, something rabbis in those days did not do in public.
-Not only that, but she was a foreigner, a Canaanite woman from what we now call Lebanon.
-The Jews and their neighbors did not get along well with each other at all, and the same is true even today.
+First of all, it is important to note that Jesus is speaking here to a woman, something rabbis back in those days did not do in public.
+Not only that, but she was a foreigner, a Canaanite woman from the area that these days we call Lebanon.
+The Jews and the Canaanites did not get along well at all.

 The critical point of it all is that Jesus sees the same thing in you and in me.
 For He has an unrealized dream about who you really are and what you’re really made of.
 In Christ’s life, passion, and death we find the stuff of our real humanity, particularly so when we share in His suffering, passion, and death.

 Had Jesus granted her request right away, this woman would never have ascended to the heights of glory that she did.
 We must see that in the divine scheme of things, the more we lose the more we win.
 The more we give away, the more we gain.
 The more we go down, the higher we ascend.
 In that, we pass from what is human into what is divine.
 It’s the path of Jesus.